- Written by Dr.Mehmet Demircioglu

 Even when a scar heals well, it remains a permanent line in the donor area.

-In some patients, it stays very fine.
+In some patients it stays very fine.
 In others, it can widen over time.
-Scar width is influenced by multiple factors, including surgical technique, closure quality, scalp tension, healing biology, and how the patient’s scalp behaves over time.
+Scar width is influenced by surgical technique, closure quality, scalp tension, the patient’s scar biology, and how the scalp behaves during healing.

 I avoid reassuring patients too easily with sentences like the scar will be invisible.
 A scar may become subtle.
-A scar may be hidden well.
+It may be hidden well.
 But no ethical surgeon should speak as though a strip scar does not matter.

-There is also the issue of flexibility.
+Flexibility is the third tradeoff.
 A patient who later wants to wear a very short haircut may realize that the donor scar limits that freedom.
-This is an important long-term lifestyle question in FUT, and patients often underestimate it before surgery.
+This is a long-term lifestyle question, not a small technical detail.

 A strip scar can become a real donor area problem